 Early visual symptoms of keratoconus prompt a patient to complain of a reduction in visual quality, which is not completely corrected, even with the use of new glasses.
 This causes frequent optical visits and changes in prescription – a result of the increasing irregular astigmatic changes underlying the disease, that are causing higher order aberrations which glasses will not correct.
 Undiagnosed patients at this stage often present for laser surgery consultation, seeking to improve their vision in another manner, where topographical screening typically shows posterior or inferior steepening and irregular astigmatism.
-Optometric diagnosis can be made using a retinoscope, where the typical ‘reflex’ seen becomes split, swirling, or distorted, and very difficult to objectively gauge a prescription.
+Optometric diagnosis can be made using a retinoscope, where the typical ‘reflex’ becomes split, swirling, or distorted, and very difficult to objectively gauge a prescription.
 Moderate keratoconus may be identified using a slit lamp bio-microscope, where Vogt’s striae and prominent corneal nerves can be observed in the central cornea.
-In more severe cases, corneal thinning and cone protrusion are observed, and an area of iron deposition may be seen around the base of the cone.
-Advanced cases display Munson’s sign – with the lower lid protruding as the patient looks downward, and in some cases the biomechanical endothelial stress causes an influx of fluid into the corneal stroma, causing swelling, pain and loss of transparently and visual quality.
+In more severe cases, corneal thinning and steepening are observed, and an area of iron deposition may be seen around the base of the cone.
+Advanced cases display Munson’s sign – with the lower eyelid protruding as the patient looks downward, and in some cases the biomechanical endothelial stress causes an influx of fluid into the corneal stroma, causing swelling, pain and loss of transparently and visual quality.